 Early treatment for Chagas disease is the most successful.
 Recommended treatment may include:

-- Antiparasitic medication, which you may need for up to two months
+- Antiparasitic medicine which you may need to take for up to 2 months

 - Continued monitoring of your heart function